jmcmahan/nestile/README.md

 either raw NES graphics data or iNES formatted ROMs that store graphics in CHR-ROM.

-To use the program, you will need to have Python (version >= 2.3) installed on your machine as well as PyGTK (version >= 2.0).
-For reference, my machine is a Debian system with Python version 2.3.5 and PyGTK 2.0.
-Actually, the requirements I gave are guesses, since I don't have any other versions to test, so you're welcome to try running it on earlier versions.
-If you do and it works, let me know.

-Also, I'm not totally sure, but you might run into trouble running the program if you're using a color resolution other than 16-bit.
-I get the impression from some of the hackish, ugly things I did in the code, there may be a problem with that.

-This is alpha software, very much so.
-It does what I need, though, so it might do what you need, too.
+To use the program, you will need to have Python installed on your machine.

 2. Using Nestile

-Using Nestile is somewhat straight forward.
-Just run the file "nestile" and the GUI will pop up.
+Run the file "nestile" with the file you want to open as an argument and the GUI will pop up.
 The long, skinny window with the File menu on it is the Tile Set window, the smallest window with the colors on the bottom is the Tile Editor window, and the other window is the Tile Layer window.
 When starting